qdrant/quaterion/docs/source/tutorials/nlp_tutorial.rst

 We will use `torch.utils.data.Dataset <https://pytorch.org/docs/stable/data.html>`_ to convert data and feed it to the model.

-Code to split the data is omitted but can be found in the `repo <https://github.com/qdrant/demo-cloud-faq/blob/tutorial/faq/train_val_split.py>`_.
+Code to split the data is omitted but can be found in the `repository <https://github.com/qdrant/demo-cloud-faq/blob/tutorial/faq/train_val_split.py>`_.

 .. code-block:: python
     :caption: `dataset.py <https://github.com/qdrant/demo-cloud-faq/blob/tutorial/faq/dataset.py>`_